LeftySolara/Library/README.md

-## My Library
+### My Library

 A collection of code that I re-use frequently.
-Includes standard data structure implementations, custom classes, functions, algorithms, etc.
+Will be updated as I work on more projects.